-In the wine world and throughout the world, the beverages produced are influenced by the factors that act upon the production process (the climate, the behaviour of a certain variety of fruit, processing system, etc.).
+In the wine world some beverages are influenced by the factors that act upon the production process (the climate, the behaviur of a certain variety of grape, the production processs…).
 The finished product is different, original and commercially attractive.
 Some examples are the Sauternes, the Porto or the late Harvests of Germany, among others.

-Another important factor is also involved in the production process of Bizi-Goxo: This is the fresh air provided by the new team of our winery, formed by Egoitz, Mikel and Ion; the new generation that is stepping up.
+Another important factor is also involved in the production process of Bizi-Goxo: This is the fresh air provided by the new team of our winery, formed by Egoitz, Mikel and Ion.
+It is the generational relay that has been asking for passage.

-As the Basque name suggests, this variety is called “Bizi” for its sharpness and “Goxo” for its sweetness.
-Despite calling it Dessert Cider, the sweet-sharp balance makes this product a versatile drink, and it works perfectly as an aperitif.
+As the Basque name suggests, this cider is called “Bizi” for its sharpness and “Goxo” for its sweetness.
+Despite its considered a dessert cider, the sweet-sharp balance makes this product a versatile drink, and it works perfectly as an aperitif.

-Description: Serve in a digestive glass, at a cold temperature but without being excessive – at 10.5% vol. it does not need to be too cold (around 7-8ºC).
+Tasting: Serve in a digestive glass, at a cold temperature (around 7-8ºC) but without being excessive.
+Having 10.5º of alcohol it does not need to be too cold.

 - Visual phase: A frosty orange colour with some glints of amber and roasted apple.